 At any time prior to January 15, 2030, we have the option, at our sole discretion, to redeem all or a portion of our senior unsecured notes subject to the payment of certain premiums, make-whole provisions, and accrued and unpaid interest.
 Upon the occurrence of a change of control triggering event, we must offer to repurchase the senior unsecured notes at a repurchase price equal to 101% of the aggregate principal amount to be repurchased, and any accrued and unpaid interest.

-For more information on the senior unsecured notes, please see Note 6 - Debt to our condensed consolidated financial statements included in this report.
+For more information on the senior unsecured notes, please see Note 69 - Debt to our condensed audited consolidated financial statements included in this report. the 2023 Form 10-K.

 Share Repurchase Program